Garrett-Mckenzie/CASA/scripts/hooks/README.md

 - The post-merge hook runs automatically.
 - It imports db.sql into the local database.
 - If MySQL isn’t running, the hook prints a warning and skips import.
+- you will then need to manually run the script to pull the db changes (see step 6)